marcosamz/vaadin-ckeditor/VaadinCKEditor/README.txt

 File: VaadinCKEditor/README.txt
-Last updated: 2 November 2010
+Last updated: 17 December 2010

   USING CKEDITOR FOR VAADIN IN YOUR APPLICATION
   =============================================